SEI-Remote/daily-js-code-challenges/README.md

 ## Intro

-During your 12 weeks in SEI, your instructors will be helping you learn tons of coding knowledge and skills using a proven approach where each lesson typically includes a mixture of:
+During your 12 weeks in SEI, your instructors will be helping you learn tons of coding knowledge and skills using a proven approach where each lesson includes a mixture of:
 - Instructor lecture & demonstration
 - Instructor/student code alongs
 - In-lesson student exercises